 5. Try A Sleep Trainer

 For children over 3+ years, Sleep Trainers are a brilliant way to help explain the bedtime routine to children.
 With adjustable settings, you can program the sleep trainer to play soft, calming music and close their eyes for bedtime.
 When it is time to wake up, they will play happy bright music and open their eyes.
 For older children, there are even clocks available that change from bedtime to night time, helping your child learn to adjust their body clock.
-For more information on sleep trainers, take a look at our range here.

 6. Give Praise